webArtisan/lessTabs/README.md

 There is also a command in the command palette `Less tabs: close old tabs`

+##Features

+- By setting the value of the setting value "close_on_open_new" to true, the plugin will execute the closing command when a new tab is opened.

 ##Stay tuned

 I'm working on another package called **moreTabs**, that will help you open closed tabs in a much easier way.